 Called “America’s foremost spirits authority” by Forbes.com, F. Paul Pacult has been the publisher/editor of F. Paul Pacult’s Spirit Journal since 1991.
-Today, F. Paul Pacult’s Spirit Journal is recognized as the premier independent source of spirits reviews and evaluations.
+Today, F. Paul Pacult’s Spirit Journal is recognized as the world’s premier independent source of spirits reviews and evaluations.
 He and his wife/partner Sue Woodley are also the creators of the groundbreaking, highly successful iWhiskey App.
-Through Spirit Journal, Inc., Paul and Sue consult to the beverage alcohol industry.
-He also hosts the celebrated tasting series in New York City, the Masters Series at Keens Steakhouse, now in its 18th year.

-From 1982 to 2009, he contributed to scores of national and international publications, including Playboy, Wine & Spirits Magazine, Cheers, Connoisseur, MarketWatch.
+From 1982 to 2009, he contributed to tens of national and international publications, including Playboy, Wine & Spirits Magazine, Cheers, Connoisseur, MarketWatch.
 Travel & Leisure, Men’s Journal, Beverage Dynamics and many others.
-Most prominently, for 17 years he and Sue wrote about spirits, cocktails and wine for the New York Times Magazine, was the Delta Sky wine/spirits/cocktail columnist for 13 years and for 9 years was Wine Enthusiast Magazine’s spirits columnist/spirits tasting editor.
+Most prominently, for 17 years he wrote about spirits, cocktails, travel, and wine for the New York Times Magazine; was the Delta Sky Magazine wine/spirits/cocktail columnist for 13 years for Delta Air Lines; and for 9 years was Wine Enthusiast Magazine’s spirits columnist/spirits tasting editor.

-Sue produced and Paul co-hosted two nationally syndicated radio shows, The Happy Hour with Paul Pacult and Gary Regan (1997-1998) and Paul Pacult’s Good Life (1999).
-Paul has appeared in two landmark History Channel documentaries.
-For nearly a decade starting in 2000, he was judging director of the San Francisco World Spirits Competition.
+Sue produced and Paul co-hosted two nationally syndicated radio shows, The Happy Hour with Paul Pacult and Gary Regan (1996-1998) and Paul Pacult’s Good Life (1999-2000).
+Paul has appeared in two landmark History Channel documentaries on beverage alcohol.

 Paul won the award for wine journalism excellence in 2001 from The Academy of Wine Communications.
 He is the only journalist worldwide to concurrently be a life member and Master of Keepers of the Quaich whisky society (Edinburgh, Scotland), a life member of Kentucky’s Bourbon Hall of Fame, and a life member of France’s Compagnie des Mouquetaires d’Armagnac (Company of Armagnac Musketeers).